maarten-pennings/I2C-tool/I2C-tool/README.md

 # I2C-tool
 ESP8266 firmware implementing an I2C slave with spy, loop-back and configurable clock stretch injector.

+This tool is used in the [loop-back test for ESP8266](../I2Ctest8266), but it is is written as a standalone tool.

 ## Introduction
 This I2C-tool is an ESP8266 project implementing an I2C slave with the following features